 Further appraisal and comparison of the shortlisted options have been undertaken based on the RAG matrix criteria within our Site Selection Guidance.
 Further details of the Stage 2 process can be found on the following pages.

-RAG Assessment Criteria Performance Comparative appraisal Stages 1 and 2 of the site selection process apply a Red Amber Green (RAG) risk assessment scoring Most preferred Low potential for the development to be constrained economical aspects
+RAG Assessment Criteria

+Stages 1 and 2 of the site selection process apply a Red Amber Green (RAG) risk assessment scoring for technical, environmental and economical aspects.

 The criteria is shown in the opposite diagram.